-I am computational biologist and medical student primarily interested in the evolution of infectious diseases.
-Specifically, I am interested in identifying and quantifying the forces driving the evolution of viruses in the human population.
+I am computational biologist and medical student.
+My research focuses primarily on understanding and predicting the evolution of viral proteins though sometimes my focus strays to studying protein evolution in general.
+Specifically, I am interested in identifying and quantifying the forces driving the evolution of viruses and how that plays out in the human population.
 In addition, I am interested in finding ways to predict the molecular evolution and population dynamics of human viruses with an eye to protein structure and computational biophysical techniques.
 I do largely computational biology with some intermittent (very intermittent these days) experimental protein structure projects.
 For my MS research, I crystallized and solved the structure of C2 domains in synaptotagmin with calcium in the binding pocket.
 For my PhD research, I implemented molecular evolutionary models of protein evolution and used them to show that simple protein geometry is a major determinant of influenza virus evolution.
-My current work is focused on identifying constraints that will predict further evolution of the influenza hemagglutinin.
-In addition, I do a lot of work to understand how relatively simple energy function can predict the long term (billions of years) evolutionary dynamics of protein-protein interactions.
+As a postdoctoral fellow, my current work is focused on identifying constraints that will predict further evolution of the influenza hemagglutinin and neuraminidase proteins.
+In addition, I do a lot of work to understand how existing energy functions can predict the long term (billions of years) evolutionary dynamics of protein-protein interactions, and occasionally (with little success) try to predict specific adaptive mutations.

 To find out about my research interests, and the projects I am currently working on, visit the research page.